zeroflucs-given/generics/README.md

 ### Last / LastWithContext
 Returns the last item of the slice that matches the filter.

+### LastIndexOf
+Returns the index of the last occurence of a value in the slice, or -1 if not present.

 ### Map / MapWithContext
 Runs the specified mapper over each element of the input slice, creating an output slice of